V01D-PH03N1X/nextjs-template/README.md

 Now Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+Some ESLint / Prettier errors can be fixed by running:

+`npx eslint --fix .`